raj-open/herz/docs/models/app/README.md

-# Documentation for Schemata for user config
+# Documentation for Schemata for internal application configuration.

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints